 Hike through a redwood forest, along a creek, past lush waterfalls, and on sunny ridge tops with fabulous views.
 You’ll find just the hike for you at Big Basin.
 This was California’s first state park.

 Big Basin State Park was established in 1902.
 This park is well known for having some of the best California hiking trails.
+The park is located in the Santa Cruz Mountains, home also to a number of award winning wineries.
+This is the region to taste fabulous Chardonnay and Pinot Noir.

 Bishop’s Peak is a popular hike in San Luis Obispo.
 This 4 mile round-trip hike to the peak offers a panoramic view that includes Morro Bay, the Pacific Ocean, Cal Poly, and the surrounding hills.

 The Bishop Peak’s hike takes approximately 2 hours to do this hike.
 Hike in the morning and head to the beach or a nearby winery in the afternoon.
+Check Out the Top 15 Things to Do in San Luis Obispo.

 Black Hill Trail at Morro Bay State Park